 George Kilaiditis (IIPES 06) was born in Athens, Greece.
 He earned his bachelor’s degree in economics with a minor in philosophy from the University of Crete and his Master in Science in European economic policy from the Athens University of Economics and Business.
 He attended the International Institute for Political and Economic Systems (IIPES) in 2006, which has been a transformative experience for him.
 In 2017, George participated in the TFAS and Liberty Fund, Inc. “Liberty from Locke to Hayek” seminar in Athens, Greece.
 He now lives in London, United Kingdom where her serves as the London TFAS Alumni Chapter president.

-James McCready (AIPES 10) is an intelligence research specialist at the Department of Homeland Security’s Office of Intelligence and Analysis, Cyber Division.
-He is also currently participating in The Jamestown Foundation Young Professionals Program on Intelligence and Statecraft.
+James McCready (AIPES 10) is an analyst at the Department of Homeland Security.
+He is currently participating in The Jamestown Foundation Young Professionals Program on Intelligence and Statecraft.
 Previously, James was a mission analyst for Risk Mitigation Consulting, Inc. where he worked as part of the Mission Assurance Assessment Team supporting military customers.
 Before that, he worked as a 7th grade social studies teacher in his hometown of Elma, New York.

 James earned his master’s degree in public and international affairs from the Graduate School of Public and International Affairs at the University of Pittsburgh.
 While attending the University of Pittsburgh, James coached the university’s lacrosse team and worked as a research assistant at the U.S. Army War College Strategic Studies Institute.
 James received his Master of Arts degree from Canisius College in Buffalo, New York where he was a scholar athlete, playing on the lacrosse team while completing a triple major in international relations, history and adolescent social studies education.